 Here are five ways you can create an inclusive experience for your clients and employees.

-Make a Commitment to Inclusivity
+Make a commitment to inclusivity

 Creating inclusive experiences takes a lot of work and commitment.
-It may seem challenging at first, it may even feel disruptive.
+It may seem challenging at first, and it may even feel disruptive.
 It’s hard work and sometimes the wins are small, but they add up.
-The impact it has on your business, your employees and the community you serve will be immense.
+The impact it has on your business, your employees, and the community you serve will be immense.
 Committing may look like: a public road map and accountability to the clients you serve as well as a financial commitment to ongoing education.

 Set policies and guidelines and a plan for how to enforce them.
 Then, publish your guidelines publicly and actively share them so everyone from your contractors to your clients is on the same page.

-Pro Tip: While diversity and inclusion go hand in hand they are two very different things.
+While diversity and inclusion go hand in hand they are two very different things.
 Without inclusion, there is no diversity.
 You can have a diverse customer base, but it doesn’t mean that every one of those customers has had an inclusive experience with you and your business.

 Deep dive into your business to ensure that what you’ve defined is practiced in every part of your business.
 This includes the systems and platforms you use to do business.
-Review your marketing materials, the language used on your websites and in your copy.
-Ask yourself: would anyone regardless of their ethnicity, race, gender, sexual orientation, language, age, ability feel that they have access to your services and would be comfortable working with you?
+Review your marketing materials, the language used on your websites, and in your copy.
+Ask yourself: would anyone regardless of their ethnicity, race, gender, sexual orientation, language, age, or ability feel that they have access to your services and would be comfortable working with you?